 This is very important: If the course you are applying for requires or suggests A level Mathematics, please take IB Mathematics: Analysis and Approaches at Higher Level.

-If the course you are applying for requires or suggests A level Mathematics and A level Further Mathematics then IB Mathematics: Analysis and Approaches at Higher Level is fine.
-There is a free online STEP Support Programme if you are applying for Maths at Cambridge.
+If the course you are applying for requires both A level Mathematics and A level Further Mathematics (Computer Science, Economics, Engineering, Maths) then please be assured that IB Mathematics: Analysis and Approaches at Higher Level is fine.

-Additional Exams / Tests you may need to take
+Additional tests you may need to take

 When reading this page, note that in addition to the International Baccaalureate, in most cases we would normally expect to see: